holepunchto/bare-node/README.md

 ### Import maps

-When writing a module that uses a Node.js builtin, such as `fs`, you can also choose to specify directly in that module what the builtin should map to instead of relying on the compatibility layer.
+When writing a module that uses a Node.js builtin, such as `fs`, you can also choose to specify directly in that module what builtin should map to instead of relying on the compatibility layer.
 You would do that using an import map by adding the following to your `package.json`:

 ```json
 {